-Anhedonia-type people often want to sleep all day, and not get out of bed.
+Anhedonia-type people often want to sleep all day and not get out of bed.
 And if they develop insomnia, which is another PAWS symptom, they stay up all night like vampires.
-The next morning, they crash and the cycle begins all over again.
+The next morning, they crash, and the cycle begins all over again.

-Other people experiencing post-acute withdrawal syndrome become serious exercise freaks, or workaholics.
+Other people experiencing post-acute withdrawal syndrome become serious exercise freaks or workaholics.
 In other words, instead of drugs and alcohol, they overdo it when it comes to working out or just working.

 Besides the pink cloud people, the others described here are also at risk for relapse.
-Those who are on the treadmill five hours a day or those who start working 80 hours a week, or those are sick of being vampires might decide, in the end, that being clean and sober is just not worth the hassle of feeling the way that they do.
+Those who are on the treadmill five hours a day or those who start working 80 hours a week, or those who are sick of being vampires might decide, in the end, that being clean and sober is just not worth the hassle of feeling the way that they do.

 And what is the best solution here?

 The solution is that you need to get the right help.
 Going into the proper residential treatment facility, which often offers detox, is the best thing to do.
-And that decision might not only save your life, but also will put you on the right track in recovery.
+And that decision might not only save your life but also will put you on the right track in recovery.

 If you were having any other medical problems, wouldn’t you go to a qualified doctor who could help you?
 If you needed heart surgery, chances are you would go to a cardiologist, right?
-If you needed dental work, hopefully you would book an appointment with a dentist.
+If you needed dental work, hopefully, you would book an appointment with a dentist.